xvlab/MOTIF/README.md

 # MOTIF
-main codes for getting motifs from raw data
+main codes for getting motifs from raw data.

 You should checkout to Master branch to see the codes.